A·PPLIED

 Human

 Technology is only valuable if people use it and trust it.
-We design around how people actually work.
+I design around how people actually work.
 No black boxes.
 No outputs that nobody acts on.
 No AI theatre.

 03